oordenesg/how_to_analytics_test/README.md

 A: 400 x 0.95 x 0.80 x 0.60 x 0.40 = 73.
 The training condition can be completed within the first 2 months.

-A driver has an 8 hour shift at the end of the month and they need to double their fare amount to pay their month-end bills.
+7. A driver has an 8 hour shift at the end of the month and they need to double their fare amount to pay their month-end bills.
 What metric should the driver not use helpt increase their total fare?
 A: Driver supply.

-As a customer, what driver ratings have the possibility to cause a bad rider experience?
+8. As a customer, what driver ratings have the possibility to cause a bad rider experience?
 A: High cancellation rate.

+9. Given your knowledge of surge pricing, what are the best determinants for then kick-in surge pricing in a area?
+A: Available dirvers is low, eyeballs are high, requests are high.

+10. After surge pricing has started, which of metric will not increase?
+A: Requets

+11. What are the best metrics for determining the successfulnes of a driver?
+A: Number of completed trips, location of pick-ups, time of pick-up, Driver rating and Revenue generated for the app.

+12. Which metric will have the greates negative effect on customer experience?
+A: Cancellation Rate.

+13. What is the main purpose of surge pricing?
+A: To decreate the average ETA